danilowoz/react-native-styl/README.md

 <details>
 <summary><strong>Styled-API-like:</strong></summary>

-Create your custom library that fits your aim:
+Create a custom library to suit your own goals:

 ```jsx
 import styl from 'react-native-styl'